VibhaSatya/B-trees/README.md

 # B-trees
-Implementation of B-trees using given input file Language used: c
+Implementation of B-trees using given input file.
+Language used: c

 # Implementation